 Garg also mentioned that 56% of the bookings have been received for the oil-burner (diesel) variants, with the 1.5-litre petrol variant bagging 30% percent of the orders and the 1.4-litre turbo-petrol engine, which is only available in the top two trims, accounting for the remaining 14%.

 Despite the fact that numerous auto manufacturers are rearranging their engine line-ups for the new BS6 norms, Hyundai is extending its powertrain options over its entire range by introducing smaller capacity turbo charged petrol engines.
 It is also enthusiastic about diesels, particularly in a market that has seen big brands like Maruti Suzuki, Renault-Nissan and Skoda-Volkswagen leave that space.
 The Korean auto giant accepts that even if the price difference between petrol and diesel fuel diminishes, interest for diesel powered cars will stay because of advantages like higher fuel efficiency and a torquier performance.

 Despite many expecting the markup in BS6 diesel vehicle prices to affect their market share, Hyundai stands to gain from some of its competition vacating this space altogether.
 “Even if the diesel market goes down and we are able to take the lion’s share, the overall volumes will only go up as far as Hyundai is concerned.
 Our diesel penetration continues to go up,” explained Garg.

-The 2020 Creta rivals the likes of the Kia Seltos, Nissan Kicks, MG Hector and Tata Harrier in the domestic market.
+The 2020 Hyundai Creta rivals the likes of the Tata Harrier, Nissan Kicks and the MG Hector.

 Get more stuff like this